prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-customization-controls.md

 ### Skip Delay

-This control allows to set number of seconds which should be passed from the start of playback until the skip or close button should be shown.
+This control sets number of seconds which should be passed from the start of playback until the skip or close button should be shown.

 {: .table .table-bordered .table-striped }